quayle/backbone-forms/README.md

 - Nested forms
 - Advanced and custom editors (e.g. NestedModel, List, Date, DateTime)
 - Custom HTML templates

-Note that this is a custom fork, based on v0.14.1 version, with only some of the changes merged from from upstream's master.
-Created for own needs.

 ### Example: Quickly generate forms to edit models